FIWARE/tutorials.Verifiable-Credentials/README.md

 ```

-### Accessing the Vetenary Records with an invalid Veriable Credential
+### Accessing the Vetenary Records with an invalid Verifiable Credential

 The Verifiable Credential is added as a Bearer token to the Authorization header.
 The bearer token is a JWT which is then decoded and verified - if the content of the Bearer token does not match the claimed issuer, then the token is rejected.